dellacortelab/prospr/README.md

 Wendy M. Billings, Bryce Hedelius, Todd Millecam, David Wingate, Dennis Della Corte
 Brigham Young University

 This repository currently contains a democratized implementation of the AlphaFold distance prediction network.
+Please note that the code is released under the LGPL-3.0 license.

 The associated publication is currently under review, and can be found here on biorXiv: https://www.biorxiv.org/content/10.1101/830273v1